 Egg Allergy and Flu Vaccine

 Egg allergy is not a reason to avoid the flu vaccine.
-It is safe for ALL people with egg allergy to receive an annual flu shot.
+It is safe for ALL people with an egg allergy to receive an annual flu vaccine.
 This is true no matter how severe your egg allergy was in the past.
 This includes anaphylaxis (a severe allergic reaction) to egg.

 Latex Allergy and Flu Vaccine

 If you have a latex allergy, check with your doctor before getting a flu vaccine.
 Latex could be in the flu vaccine vials or the syringes used to give the flu shot.

 Severe Allergic Reactions

 Allergic reactions (including anaphylaxis) after the flu vaccine are serious but rare.

 Medical Review April 2021 by Sarah Goff, MD, PhD, and October 2021 by David Stukus, MD